 Other tips on managing your ego while aspiring toward your goals

-In the book and our full summary, we also explain why/how you should (i) focus on substance over image, (ii) be a lifelong student, (iii) focus on purpose (not passion), (iv) be an ace apprentice, (v) maintain self-control and (vi) stop living in your head, (vii) embrace humility and (viii) keep doing the work, if you’re to make your aspirations a reality.
+In the book and our full summary of Ego is the Enemy, we also explain why/how you should (i) focus on substance over image, (ii) be a lifelong student, (iii) focus on purpose (not passion), (iv) be an ace apprentice, (v) maintain self-control and (vi) stop living in your head, (vii) embrace humility and (viii) keep doing the work, if you’re to make your aspirations a reality.

 Part 2: Ego and Success